datascienceife/ML-Algorithm-Challenge/README.md

 ---

-For issues on this challenge kindly reach out to the AI+campus/city managers
+For issues on this challenge kindly reach out to the AI+campus Managers

 **WHATSAPP**: